You'll Never Stop Me Loving You: Retrospective reviews

 In a 2019 critical review, James Masterton attributed the single's success to SAW's popularity at the time, stating: "Not even the most ardent fan of the producers' work would admit that the single was at effort, devoid of much in the way of melody or choral appeal and a song into which even the overwhelming enthusiasm of the still relentlessly cherry Sonia could not breathe any life".
 In 2020, Gary James of Entertainment Focus described the song as a "classic SAW" which was "very much of i [sic] time", praised "Sonia's soulful pop powerhouse vocal which really gets going as we hit the chorus" and presented "Sonia's instant likability" as one of the factors that contributed to the song's success.

 Impact and legacy

 In 2014, Matt Dunn of WhatCulture ranked the song at number 8 in his "15 unforgettable Stock Aitken Waterman singles" list, adding that it "had just the right mix of 'SAW sound', cheesy lyrics, a stomping beat and a cute video to capture the public's imagination".
 In 2021, British magazine Classic Pop ranked "You'll Never Stop Me Loving You" number 27 on their list of the "Top 40 Stock Aitken Waterman songs", adding: "18-year-old Sonia Evans was a complete unknown when she approached Pete Waterman for a break in the biz, and luckily SAW, er, saw potential in the effervescent, ginger-haired scouser.
 Despite slightly stalkerish lyrics... it rocketed up the charts.
 Some thought it was Kylie, which might have helped its rise to the top of the UK hit parade."
+In 2025, Thomas Edward of Smooth Radio ranked the song 13th in his list of "Stock Aitken Waterman's 15 greatest songs, ranked", deeming it "the perfect mix of cutesy image, cheesy lyrics and upbeat pop beats".